Jonwil20/BINF-6399-Centry-LLC/README.md

   technology,we take your own blood and basically repurpose the plasma within to make it work

   overtime in specific areas that need a little more TLC!
-Not nonly that; our technology is less
+Not only that; our technology is less

   invasive, more cost- effective, and less frequent than other remedies currently being used.
 The